 Less Boring Resume

-ℹ️ This is a work-in-progress narrative version of my resume that I hope resembles what you'd hear from me if we were talking over coffee or a drink.
-My hope is that it is a bit more fun to read than my standard resume and gives a better sense of context for my contributions.
+ℹ️ This is a narrative version of selected parts of my resume.
+It resembles what you'd hear from me if we were talking over coffee and should be a bit more fun to read than my standard resume.

 Citrine Informatics